-This Czech recipe for fried cheese or smažený sýr is a popular street food and so easy to make.
+This Czech recipe for fried cheese or smažený sýr is popular street food and so easy to make.
 In Slovakia, it is known as vyprážaný syr.

 It can be eaten as an appetizer with mayonnaise or tartar sauce for dipping or as a vegetarian main course, especially when tucked into a bun and accompanied by mashed potatoes and vegetables.